Fearthepencil/QA-Manual-Framework/01-jira-integration/config/jira_field_reference.md

           "content": [
             {
               "type": "text",
-              "text": "The sales-comps-refresh-versions job fails to update owner attributes in participant_groups from the owner-v020 Elasticsearch index."
+              "text": "The example job fails to update attributes in the database from the Elasticsearch index."
             }
           ]
         },